Annual Quantity correction process

 If you think you need to correct the AQ, make sure you have a valid reason for doing so.

-There are four valid reasons for correcting the AQ:
+There are eight valid reasons for correcting the AQ and one for a site's Winter Consumption:

 How to submit an AQ correction request